A useful guide to help you tick all the boxes to get you ready for moving home.

 Everyone that you engage with is going to need to know who you are.
 It is best practice for businesses to complete Identification and Anti Money Laundering Checks (ID/AML) so don't be surprised.

 We are fans of Credas Technologies as it enables clients to complete the ID/AML checks remotely via an App.
-If the business that you are engaging with need an alternative solution to 'in person' visits, ask them to get in contact us.
+If the business that you are engaging with needs an alternative solution to 'in person' visits, ask them to get in contact us.
+If they have asked you to order a Credas ID/AML report, then follow the link to get that underway.

 Instruct an Estate Agent